giacomosirri/nats-on-scaleway-poc/README.md

 # Motivation
-The goal of this project is to create a software that solves a simplified but reasonable real-world business scenario using Scaleway cloud services, with particular focus on its NATS and Kubernetes offerings.
+The goal of this project is to create a software that solves a simplified but realistic automation problem, using Scaleway as the cloud platform where to host the needed infrastructure resources.

 Scaleway is a French cloud provider that is often cited as [one of the major players in Europe's Sovereign Cloud market](https://gartsolutions.com/digital-sovereignty-of-europe-choosing-the-eu-cloud-provider/#Top_European_Cloud_Providers_Supporting_Digital_Sovereignty).
 Its relevance and market share will most likely grow in the future, as the demand for digital sovereignty in Europe continues to rise.

+The scenario considered here and its relative solution were designed to highlight some interesting and unique services of Scaleway, such as the possibility to host a NATS server.

+Ultimately, the idea is to build a fully cloud-native solution, showing how a modern approach to software development in the cloud can bring scalable, reliable and efficient systems to life.

 # Scenario
 A car manufacturer wants to equip its new vehicle fleet with IoT sensors that calculate the position (GPS), speed, state of charge, and torque of vehicles in real-time.
 The sensors turn on as soon as the vehicle engine starts up, and they turn off when the vehicle gets shut down.
-Each sensor works independently from the others, which also means that the *sampling rate* (i.e., the number of times a signal is produced per second) can vary significantly.
-For example, a sensor might send 30 messages per second, while another sends only 5 messages per second.
+Each sensor works independently from the others, which means that the *sampling rate* (i.e., the number of times a signal is produced per second) can vary significantly.
+For example, a sensor can detect 30 new data point per second, while another only 5 per second.

 The telemetry information detected by the sensors must be gathered into a centralized data storage solution, to allow for real-time analysis and visualization of vehicle status.
 In particular, the software must allow time-series analysis on specific vehicles, as well as aggregation of data coming from different vehicles.

-There are some constraints:
+There are some hard constraints, that the solution must take into consideration:

-- sensors have small amounts of CPU and memory, so the software must use resources efficiently;
+- Sensors have small amounts of CPU and memory.
-- vehicle-to-cloud communication must be secure and resilient;
+- Vehicle-to-cloud communication must be secure and resilient.
-- data manipulation, storage and visualization must happen in the cloud, all in one single European sovereign cloud provider;
+- Data manipulation, storage and visualization must happen in the cloud, all in one single European sovereign cloud provider.
-- the messaging protocol used to receive data from the sensors must be lightweight, reliable, and fast;
+- The protocol used to send data to the cloud must be lightweight, reliable, and fast.
-- the solution must be scalable, having to potentially collect data from thousands of vehicles at the same time;
+- The solution must be scalable, having to potentially collect data from thousands of vehicles at the same time.
-- the solution must use as few cloud resources as possible, in order to minimize cloud footprint and costs.
+- The solution must use as few cloud resources as possible, in order to minimize cloud footprint and costs.

 # Solution